hudson-and-thames/mlfinlab/docs/source/implementations/codependence_marti.rst

 "GPR distance is a fast and good proxy for distance :math:`d_{\Theta}` when the first two moments :math:`\mu` and :math:`{\sigma}` predominate.
-Nonetheless, for datasets which contain heavy-tailed distributions, GPR fails to capture this information."
+Nonetheless, for datasets which contain heavy-tailed distributions, GPR fails to capture this information".

 ..
 Tip::
    The process of deriving this definition as well as a proof that :math:`d_{\Theta}` is a metric is present in the work: